American Strategic Investment Co.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-NYC vs HPP Comparison April 2026
+NYC vs BDN Comparison May 2026

 NYC plays a significant role within the Real Estate sector.
 Its performance reflects broader market trends and attracts considerable investor interest.